What is Domestic Battery?

 Domestic battery charges can arise from many types of disputes between family members.
 Not only can the disputes affect your relationships with those family members, but the repercussions of a domestic battery charge can, too.

-If you’ve been charged with domestic battery, contact the Indiana domestic battery criminal defense attorneys of The Criminal Defense Team today.
+If you’ve been charged with domestic battery, contact the Indianapolis domestic violence defense attorneys of The Criminal Defense Team today.
 We have experience building effective defense strategies to help achieve the best outcome for our clients who have been accused of domestic battery.
 Call us today at (317) 687-8326 or contact us online for a free evaluation of your case.

 How is Domestic Battery Defined?